MooersLab/ofat4xtals/README.md

 The growth of large protein crystals is highly reproducible when near the optimal conditions.
 You know that you have found the optimal conditions when replica drops return a single large crystal per drop.
-With these optimal conditions, you can generate hundreds of large crystals for the purpose of finding favorable cryo conditions and for the purpose of doing ligand soaks and heavy atom soaks.
+With these optimal conditions, you can generate hundreds of large crystals to find favorable cryo conditions and for ligand and heavy atom soaks.
 One of the strengths of protein crystallography as an experimental system is the highly reproducible nature of crystallization results.

 Workers who report difficulty reproducing crystals likely found them on the steep slope of the response surface below the peak of optimal conditions.